blukatdevelopment/UnchainedWorldsOld/character_creation/classes/psion.md

 |:--------------|----------------------|

 ## Skills
-Choose two from the following:
-- Acrobatics
-- Animal Handling
-- Athletics
-- History
+You are proficient in the following skills:
 - Insight
-- Intimidation
-- Perception
-- Survival
+- Animal handling

 ## Starting equipment
 - Dagger